Singapore man sentenced to prison for spying for China in US

-Prosecutors allege that Yeo, also known as Dickson Yeo, was motivated not only by greed but also be a shared desire with China’s Communist government to weaken the global standing of the United States.
+Prosecutors allege that Yeo, also known as Dickson Yeo, was motivated not only by greed — he was paid for his work — but also by a shared desire with China’s Communist government to weaken the global standing of the United States.
 Over the course of multiple years, according to the Justice Department, he passed along reports on a military aircraft program, U.S. troop withdrawal in Afghanistan and on a Cabinet member, who was not identified in court papers.

 “It was a not one-off lapse in judgment that we’re talking about here,” said Assistant U.S. Attorney Erik Kenerson.
 The prosecutor said Yeo “worked for a hostile power on our soil to collect nonpublic information of interest to that power.”

-The 14-month sentence imposed by U.S. District Judge Tanya Chutkan during a virtual hearing in Washington was two months shorter than the punishment recommended by prosecutors, and took into account Yeo’s cooperation as well as the coronavirus pandemic that has ravaged the U.S. prison system.
+The 14-month sentence imposed by U.S. District Judge Tanya Chutkan during a virtual hearing in Washington was two months shorter than the punishment recommended by prosecutors, and took into account Yeo’s cooperation with the government as well as the coronavirus pandemic that has ravaged the U.S. prison system.

 Yeo, who was arrested in November 2019 after an interview with the FBI, will receive credit for the jail time he has already served, meaning he should be released in a matter of weeks.
 He will be deported after the completion of his sentence.